Dev-rick/FlightSurety/README.md

     d) PASTE it into the respective field in the **secrets-migration.js** file

-7. Now launch your personal supply chain to the network by following these commands:
+8. Now launch your personal flight insurance contracts to the network by following these commands:

     ```bash
     $ truffle compile